Phonon thermal Hall effect in non-magnetic Y$_2$Ti$_2$O$_7$

-The temperature dependence of the longitudinal thermal conductivity ($\kappa_{xx}$), as shown in figure~\ref{FIG.1.}(a), measured on Y$_2$Ti$_2$O$_7$, Dy$_2$Ti$_2$O$_7$, and DyYTi$_2$O$_7$ samples, exhibits typical phonon behavior with a peak around 15~K. The increase in $\kappa_{xx}$ at low temperatures, followed by its decrease above the peak temperature, results from the opposite temperature dependencies of phonon heat capacity ($C$) and phonon mean-free path ($l$) \cite{berman1976thermal}.
-Based on kinetic theory, the thermal conductivity \( \kappa \) is given by \( \kappa = \frac{1}{3} C v \ell \), where \( C \), \( v \), and \( \ell \) represent the phonon specific heat, sound velocity, and mean free path, respectively.
-In insulating solids, the phonon heat conductivity is expected to vary as \( T^3 \) in the low-temperature limit, whereas \( \frac{1}{T} \) is approached at high-temperatures.
-This arises from the temperature dependencies of \( C \) and \( \ell \), which approach \( T^3 \) or \( \frac{1}{T} \) behavior in the respective temperature regimes \cite{kittel2018introduction}.
-Thus, the temperature dependence of \( \kappa_{xx} \) is governed by the temperature dependence of the dominant factor (\( C \) or \( \ell \)) in each temperature regime.
-The absolute values of $\kappa_{xx}$ for Y$_2$Ti$_2$O$_7$ and Dy$_2$Ti$_2$O$_7$ are the same at higher temperatures, whereas at low temperatures, $\kappa_{xx}$ for Y$_2$Ti$_2$O$_7$ ($\approx 27\,$W/Km) is significantly larger than the value measured for Dy$_2$Ti$_2$O$_7$ ($\approx 12\,$W/Km).
-The measured values of $\kappa_{xx}$ for Y$_2$Ti$_2$O$_7$ and Dy$_2$Ti$_2$O$_7$ are in good agreement with those previously reported~\cite{2012PhRvB..86f0402K, 2019Natur.571..376G, 2013PhRvB..87u4408L, 2015PhRvB..92i4408L}.
-The values of $\kappa_{xx}$ for DyYTi$_2$O$_7$ remains smaller than the other two across the entire temperature range and shows a maximum value of $\approx 8\,$W/Km near the peak temperature.
-The smaller values of $\kappa_{xx}$ in DyYTi$_2$O$_7$ compared to the pure compounds are likely due to the additional disorder introduced by the statistical distribution of Dy and Y ions.
-The fact that Y$_2$Ti$_2$O$_7$ has a larger thermal conductivity peak than Dy$_2$Ti$_2$O$_7$, can be attributed to additional presence of magnetic scattering in the latter, which leads to extra suppression of $\kappa_{xx}$.
+The temperature dependence of the longitudinal thermal conductivity ($\kappa_{xx}$), as shown in Fig.~\ref{FIG.1.}(b), measured on Y$_2$Ti$_2$O$_7$, Dy$_2$Ti$_2$O$_7$, and DyYTi$_2$O$_7$, exhibits typical phonon behavior with a peak around 15~K. The increase in $\kappa_{xx}$ at low temperatures, followed by its decrease above the peak temperature, results from the opposite temperature dependencies of phonon heat capacity ($C$) and phonon mean-free path ($l$) \cite{berman1976thermal}.
+Based on kinetic theory, the thermal conductivity \( \kappa = \frac{1}{3} C v \ell \), where \( C \), \( v \), and \( \ell \) represent the phonon specific heat, sound velocity, and mean free path, respectively.
+In insulating solids, the phonon heat conductivity is expected to vary as \( T^3 \) in the low-temperature limit, whereas \( \frac{1}{T} \) is approached at high temperatures.
+This arises from the temperature dependencies of \( C \) and \( \ell \), which approach \( T^3 \) or \( \frac{1}{T} \) behavior in the respective temperature regimes \cite{kittel2018introduction}, and \( \kappa_{xx}(T) \) is governed by the dominating temperature dependence of either \( C \) or \( \ell \).
+The absolute values of $\kappa_{xx}$ for Y$_2$Ti$_2$O$_7$ and Dy$_2$Ti$_2$O$_7$ are the same at higher temperatures, whereas the peak value for Y$_2$Ti$_2$O$_7$ ($\approx 27\,$W/Km) is significantly larger than for Dy$_2$Ti$_2$O$_7$ ($\approx 12\,$W/Km).
+The measured $\kappa_{xx}(T)$ for both, Y$_2$Ti$_2$O$_7$ and Dy$_2$Ti$_2$O$_7$, are in good agreement with those previously reported~\cite{2012PhRvB..86f0402K, 2019Natur.571..376G, 2013PhRvB..87u4408L, 2015PhRvB..92i4408L}.
+The $\kappa_{xx}(T)$ for DyYTi$_2$O$_7$ remains smaller than the other two across the entire temperature range and shows a peak value of $\approx 8\,$W/Km.
+The reduced $\kappa_{xx}(T)$ values in DyYTi$_2$O$_7$ compared to the pure compounds are likely due to the additional disorder introduced by the statistical distribution of Dy and Y ions.
+The fact that Y$_2$Ti$_2$O$_7$ has a larger thermal conductivity peak than Dy$_2$Ti$_2$O$_7$ can be attributed to additional presence of magnetic scattering in the latter, which leads to extra suppression of $\kappa_{xx}$.
 Y$_2$Ti$_2$O$_7$ is non-magnetic, whereas Dy$_2$Ti$_2$O$_7$ has a local magnetic moment $\mu \simeq 10\,\mu_{\rm B}$/Dy$^{3+}$, in agreement with Hund's rules.
 Therefore, phonon scattering due to magnetic Dy$^{3+}$ ions could also be a potential source of suppressed $\kappa_{xx}$ at low temperatures for Dy$_2$Ti$_2$O$_7$ and DyYTi$_2$O$_7$ samples.
 The strong suppression of $\kappa_{xx}$ for DyYTi$_2$O$_7$ is the combined effect of disorder induced by the random distribution of Dy and Y ions, and the magnetic scattering of phonons compared to the parent compound Dy$_2$Ti$_2$O$_7$.